opentimestamps/opentimestamps-client/README.md

     pip3 install -r requirements.txt

-Once those libraries are installed, you can run the utilities directory out of the repository; there's no system-wide installation process yet.
+Once those libraries are installed, you can run the utilities directly out of the repository; there's no system-wide installation process yet.